mk-bluebird/Augmented-Citizen/crates/skynet/docs/selected-profile-research-directive.v1.md

 The combined F6 + S6 + P3 + H5 profile may advance only when:

-- A complete F6 credential profile is identified.
+- A complete F6 credential profile is identified (CWT alone insufficient).
 - S6 status behavior has defined epoch, witness, freshness, and failure rules.
 - P3 transport is adapter-only and requires explicit external-action approval.
 - H5 binds authorization to request, verifier, purpose, interval, and policy lineage.